mikepack/nerdbox/README.md

 ## Running the Specs

-You can run the specs two ways, with rake or in your browser.
+You can run the specs two ways, with testem or in your browser.

-### Rake
+### Node

-Use this if you have a configured Ruby environment.
-This is how specs run on CI.
+Use this if you have a configured node environment.

 1. Clone the repository.
-2. Run `bundle`.
+2. Run `npm install -g testem`.
-3. Run `rake`.
+3. Run `testem`.

 ### Browser

-Use this if you don't want the dependency on Ruby.
+Use this if you don't want the dependency on node or are debugging.

 1. Clone the repository.
 2. Open `spec/spec_runner.html` in your browser.